 There is a museum in Milan called “WOW Spazio Fumetto – il Museo del Fumetto” (WOW Space for Comics – The Museum of Comics) which held an exhibition dedicated to Tex Willer, from October 2014 to January 2015.
 It included 200 cover designs for the large format Tex publications, several famous panels, special commemorative designs, original raw storyboards and more.

-I think there are good grounds for a barter publicity deal based on Tex Willer, between the Autry Museum and the Bonelli Publishing house and/or the Milan Museum of Comics, that would attract visitors from Italy to the Autry Museum.
-If Bonelli could donate some Tex Willer art to the museum, that would make news in Italy and inform Tex Willer’s vast fan base in Italy about the Autry Museum.
+I think there are good grounds for a cooperative publicity deal between the Autry Museum and the Bonelli Publishing house and/or the Milan Museum of Comics, based on Tex Willer, that would attract visitors from Italy to the Autry Museum.
+If Bonelli could be persuaded to donate some Tex Willer art to the museum, that would make news in Italy and inform Tex Willer’s vast fan base in Italy about the Autry Museum.
 The news that Tex would be in the Autry Museum in Los Angeles would be very interesting in Italy.
 There were about

 (1) International Business Times, 6/11/13.